-To fill in your Intrastat returns, you need to identify the customs code for each of your products from the European Combined Customs Codes.
+To fill in your Intrastat declarations, you need to identify the customs code of each of your products in the European HS code.
 Find out more.

 Customs codes: what are they?

 Customs codes form the basis for compiling external and Intra-Community trade statistics.
-These codes can be named several ways: INTRASTAT code, customs code, DEB code, HS code, tariff heading, tariff species, etc.
+The HS codes can be denominated in several ways: Intrastat code, customs code, HS code, tariff heading, tariff species, etc.

 Each product corresponds to a code.
 These codes are harmonised worldwide and the classification list includes nearly 15,500 references organised into 99 chapters.
 These codes have between 6 and 10 digits, and are used so goods can be classified internationally: